 On the other hand, ketones are a relatively consistent source of energy, meaning your brain is constantly getting the energy it needs.
 This leads to increased mental focus, and overall less crashes throughout the day.

 Improved Physical Performance

-Similar to the reasoning behind heightened mental focus, ketosis can improve your physical performance.
+Similar to the reasoning behind the heightened mental focus, ketosis can improve your physical performance.
 No sugar crashes and a stable energy source make it easier for you to perform physical activities without tiring out quickly.